freepress/internet2016/_posts/blog/2015-12-21-bird-dogging-in-2015.md

 Is that why he didn't show up in the Senate to vote against the CISA spying bill?</p>Posted by <a href="https://www.facebook.com/internet2016/">Internet 2016</a> on Thursday, November 5, 2015</blockquote></div></div>

-Free Press Action Fund attended a Trump rally in Worcester, Massachusetts.
+The Free Press Action Fund’s Rachel Courtney and Field Director Mary Alice Crim attended a Trump rally in Worcester, Massachusetts.
 No one from our Internet 2016 team was able to ask a question, but First Amendment issues were front and center throughout the night.
 Both protesters and the media were [confined to pens](https://internet2016.net/blog/trump-rally-worcester.html), ensuring they wouldn't interact too closely with the Trump team or supporters.

 <img src="https://internet2016.net/assets/img/blog-body-trump-rally.jpg" alt="Donald Trump speaking before audience at rally" width="400" height="300" />

-At a VFW post in Franklin, New Hampshire, Free Press Action Fund's Mary Alice Crim and Heather Franklin got a chance to [ask Jeb Bush about surveillance](https://internet2016.net/blog/surveillance-bird-dog-jeb.html).
+At a VFW post in Franklin, New Hampshire, the Free Press Action Fund's Mary Alice Crim and Heather Franklin got a chance to [ask Jeb Bush about surveillance](https://internet2016.net/blog/surveillance-bird-dog-jeb.html).
 Bush said that "There's a way to balance protection of the homeland and making sure that we're not snooping on people, American citizens, clearly that's not the thing to do."
 However, Bush didn't explain how he would achieve these divergent goals.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Jeb Bush in NH answering a Q re: surveillance by fed govt of US citizens. <a href="https://twitter.com/hashtag/Internet2016?src=hash">#Internet2016</a> <a href="https://twitter.com/hashtag/internetvoter?src=hash">#internetvoter</a> <a href="https://t.co/xPMcUcJhNn">pic.twitter.com/xPMcUcJhNn</a></p>&mdash; Heather Franklin (@hfranklin93) <a href="https://twitter.com/hfranklin93/status/665203657663758336">November 13, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>